Quotients of the holomorphic 2-ball and the turnover: Introduction

+As mentioned, to construct orbibundles we study representations $G(n_1,n_2,n_3) \to \PU$.
+In particular, the isometries $\rho(g_1),\rho(g_2),\rho(g_3)$ are elliptic. \begin{rmk}An isometry $A \in \PU \setminus \{\mathrm{id}\}$ can be seen as an element of $\SU$ up to choice of representative.
+We say that $A$ is elliptic if it has a negative eigenvector $c$, i.e., $\langle c,c \rangle<0$, which corresponds to a fixed point in $\HH_\CC^2$.
+If an elliptic isometry has three distinct eigenvalues, then we say it is regular elliptic, otherwise, we say it is special elliptic.
+We discuss the geometry of such isometries in Section \ref{subsection: holomorphic isometries}.
+A finite order element of $\PU$ is always elliptic.
+Thus, $\rho(g_1),\rho(g_2),\rho(g_3)$ are elliptic. \end{rmk}

-The examples in \cite{discbundles} come from representations with $n_1=n_3=n$ and $n_2=2$ such that $\rho(g_1),\rho(g_3)$ are regular elliptic isometries and $\rho(g_2)$ is a reflection in a complex geodesic (see Subsection \ref{subsection: holomorphic isometries} for the corresponding definitions).
-Here, we drop these requirements and analyze the remaining cases (except those where at least two of the $\rho(g_j)$'s are not regular, since such representations are $\CC$-plane, see Lemma \ref{lemma case 2 isometries are special}).
+The examples in \cite{discbundles} come from representations with $n_1=n_3=n$ and $n_2=2$ such that $\rho(g_1),\rho(g_3)$ are regular elliptic isometries and $\rho(g_2)$ is a reflection in a complex geodesic (see Section \ref{subsection: holomorphic isometries} for the corresponding definitions).
+In this work, we drop this restriction over $n_1,n_2,n_3$ and analyze examples where $\rho(g_1),\rho(g_2),\rho(g_3)$ are regular elliptic and examples where two of them are regular and the third one is special.
+We exclude those where at least two of the $\rho(g_j)$'s are not regular, since discrete faithful representations of this type are $\CC$-Fuschsian, meaning that they have a stable complex geodesic, see Proposition \ref{prop case 2 isometries are special}.

+The generic representations where the $\rho(g_j)$'s are all regular elliptic are the most interesting ones because they correspond to two-dimensional regions on the $\PU$-character variety $\mathcal R(n_1,n_2,n_3)\coloneq\hom(G(n_1,n_2,n_3),\PU)/\PU$.
+More precisely, accordingly to Definition \ref{generic_representation} a representation $\rho:G(n_1,n_2,n_3) \to \PU$ is generic if there exists $j\ne k$ such that no eigenvector of $\rho(g_j)$ is orthogonal to an eigenvector of $\rho(g_k)$.
+In Proposition \ref{prop main result} we show that the open subset of $\mathcal R(n_1,n_2,n_3)$ of all generic representations $\rho$ such that $\rho(g_1), \rho(g_2), \rho(g_3)$ are regular elliptic isometries of order $n_1,n_2,n_3$ is two-dimensional if it is non-empty.
+We also provide in Remark \ref{remark alg} explicit parametrization for this open region.

-The generic representations where the $\rho(g_j)$'s are all regular elliptic are the most interesting ones because the corresponding character variety has dimension $2$ (see Proposition \ref{prop main result}).
-This allows us to find $2$-dimensional families of pairwise non-isometric complex hyperbolic structures over a same disc orbibundle (in contrast, all the representations $G(n,2,n)\to\PU$, as those in \cite{discbundles}, are locally rigid).
-We highlight two such families of examples.
+This allows us to find two-dimensional families of pairwise non-isometric complex hyperbolic structures over the same disc orbibundle.
+In contrast, when two of the isometries are regular elliptic and the third one is special, the representation is an isolated point in the character variety, meaning that the example is locally rigid, not allowing small deformations to its complex hyperbolic structure.
+The representations $G(n,2,n)\to\PU$, found in \cite{discbundles}, are included in this second class of representations.
+The examples we have found are outlined in Section \ref{section computational results}.

+We highlight two interesting families of examples of complex hyperbolic disc orbibundles where $\rho$ is generic and all $\rho(g_i)'s$ are regular elliptic.